ManishKukreja98/Bank-loan-analysis-python-powerbi/README.md

 ## 📝 Executive Summary

 This project analyzes a **Bank Loan Dataset** to evaluate loan portfolio performance and borrower behavior.
-Using **Power BI** with data modeling, and DAX calculations, the dashboards provide actionable insights:
+Using **Python(Pandas, Matplotlib, Seaborn, Plotly)** for exploratory analysis and **Power BI** with data modeling, and DAX calculations, the dashboards provide actionable insights:

 - ✅ **Loan Quality** – 86.2% of loans are classified as *good loans*, while 13.8% fall under *bad loans*.
 - 🏢 **Risk Segments** – A large share of bad loans (~25%) were borrowed for *small business* purposes.